Full characterisation of Painlev\'e V asymptotics and nonlinear monodromy-Stokes structure: Abstract

 \section{Abstract}

-Under a generic condition we capture all the solutions of Painlev\'e 5 equation in a right half plane near the point at infinity, that is, we show that, by the Riemann-Hilbert correspondence, classified collections of asymptotic solutions may be labelled with monodromy data filling up the whole monodromy manifold.
-To do so, in addition to the asymptotics by Andreev and Kitaev along the positive real axis, we deal with elliptic asymptotics and truncated solutions arising from a family of solutions along the imaginary axes.
-To know analytic continuations outside this region we propose a formulation of nonlinear monodromy-Stokes structure based on the monodromy data, which provides an expression of nonlinear monodromy actions on the character variety.
+For a generic Painlev\'e V equation we characterise all the asymptotics in a right half plane near the point at infinity, that is, we find classified explicit solutions that are, by the Riemann-Hilbert correspondence, labelled with monodromy data filling up the whole monodromy manifold.
+To do so, in addition to the asymptotics by Andreev and Kitaev along the positive real axis, we require elliptic asymptotics along generic directions and newly provided truncated solutions arising from a general solution along the imaginary axes.
+To know analytic continuations outside this region we formulate a nonlinear monodromy-Stokes structure, which is observed as changes of monodromy data contained in the explicit expressions of solutions.
 0.2cm